Employer guidance on managing long-term sickness absence

 Outline timeframes in your Contracts of Employment

 All new employees should immediately be provided with a Contract of Employment.
-This contract should set out a clear policy and procedure that will govern illness-related absences and should also specify what period of time constitutes:
+This contract should set out a clear policy and procedure that will govern illness-related absences and also define what constitutes:

 You should also make your employees aware of your long-term sick leave policy.
-This will ensure that they are aware of how this form of absence will be handled and what procedures they’re required to follow.
+This will ensure that they are aware of how this form of absence will be handled and what procedures to expect if this issue arises.

 Conducting an informal welfare meeting

-The most efficient step when investigating an employee’s absence is to conduct an ‘informal welfare meeting’.
-This is a very useful approach when an employee is out of work for four or more weeks on certified sick leave.
+The most efficient step when investigating a prolonged employee absence is to conduct an ‘informal welfare meeting’.
+This is a very useful approach when an employee is out of work for four weeks or more on certified sick leave.

 - The nature of the employee’s illness.